GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 ### 1.3 Project Overview
 Describe the project's goals, the steps to achieve these goals, and the expected outcomes.
 Outline the project schedule, necessary resources, and status.
-* As previously mentioned, the primary goal of the project is to develop and app that helps students' be successful in their studies.
+* As previously mentioned, the primary goal of the project is to develop and app that helps students be successful in their studies.
 This being a time tracker/management app.
 * There aren't a specified set of steps being followed in the process.
 We do however have a routine.
-The group meets sometime during the week, plan out the duties for said week, share information such as documents, ideas, responsibilites etc and all work on the project for another successful cycle.
+The group meets sometime during the week, plan out the duties for said week, share information such as documents, ideas, responsibilities, etc. and all work on the project for another successful cycle.
 * As for outcomes, we would like to have our project coherent and concise.
 To develop a reputable app that can earn us a good standing during the review phase of the evaluation.
 * We follow the schedule provided by the instructor.